 The increase of electric shock drownings and injuries from overhead power lines are this year’s campaign focus by the Electrical Safety Foundation International (ESFI) for National Electrical Safety Month.
 Each May, ESFI aims to encourage and support employers, utilities, and others to expand efforts in electrical safety.
-This month, ESFI explains the importance of electrical code compliance, the hazard of electric shock drowning, testing for electrical safety, and overhead power line safety.
+ESFI explains the importance of electrical code compliance, the hazard of electric shock drowning, testing for electrical safety, and overhead power line safety.
+It also reminds workplaces to focus on electrical safety during natural disasters.
 Workers can benefit from an array of hazard prevention methods that include continuous training and communication.

 Workplace Electrical Hazards

 In association with the National Fire Prevention Association, ESFI says it seeks to reduce workplace accidents and fatalities by promoting electrical safety.
 Currently, only 17 states require compliance with the most recent (2017) edition of the National Electrical Code (NEC).
 “The NEC is updated every three years to include the latest in proven safety technology, and ESFI is committed to educating the public about the importance of staying up to code,” said Brett Brenner, ESFI president.

 Besides compliance, ESFI says this month it is important to focus on mitigating the hazards in electric safety during natural disasters by preparing for emergencies and disasters using safety best practices.
 The injuries associated with electricity are vast.
 There are about 70 electrocution fatalities associated with consumer products each year, ESFI reports.
 In industry, 53% of electrical fatalities in 2016 were in the construction industry.
 In industries that work around water, such as marinas and pools, there are at least several cases per year involving electric shock drowning.